-- 57. There are no significant equality implications associated with this report.
-A Due Regard Statement has been undertaken to ensure compliancy with the Public Sector Equality Duty and that the work detailed in this report considers the needs of all and takes into account the equality and diversity of the borough, and that consideration has been made to for those citizens with protected characteristics.
-A key element of the Doncaster Offer is ensuring that there is bespoke offer for children and young people who need targeted or one to one support, this may of particular significance to those with protected characteristics. - 58.
-A continuous cycle of consultation is planned with children and young people to ensure they are involved in the development of the Doncaster Offer and that how this is implemented. - 59.
-In addition, consultation is being undertaken with a wider group of stakeholders, for example voluntary, community and faith groups to ensure are their involvement in the shaping on the Offer and its delivery.

-This should ensure we are not only compliant in terms of our statutory duties but also with regard having a robust and fit for purpose Doncaster Offer for children and young people.
+- 59. There are no significant equality implications associated with this report.
+A Due Regard Statement is being undertaken to ensure compliancy with the Public Sector Equality Duty and that the work detailed in this report considers the needs of all and takes into account to equality and diversity of the borough, and that consideration has been made to for those citizens with protected characteristics. - 60.
+A continuous cycle of consultation is planned with children and young people to ensure they are involved in the development of the Doncaster Offer and that how this is implemented. - 61.
+In addition, consultation is being undertaken with a wider group of stakeholders, for example voluntary, community and faith groups to ensure are their involvement in the shaping on the Offer and its delivery. - This should ensure we are not only compliant in terms of our statutory duties but also with regard having a robust and fit for purpose Doncaster Offer for children and young people.